 College Skills (Developmental Education) Courses: All new, matriculated, degree-seeking students, including transfer students and those entering Berkeley College for the first time, are assessed to determine their college readiness.
-When a need is indicated, students may be required to complete College Skills courses or practicums designed to promote their successful transition to college life.
+When a need is identified, students may be required to complete College Skills courses or practicums designed to support their successful transition to college life.

 Students enrolled in College Skills courses must receive a grade of C or better in each College Skills course in order to complete their programs and graduate from the College.
 College Skills courses are not counted toward graduation requirements.
-These courses are included in the determination of the full- or part-time enrollment status for a term, and financial aid disbursements are made based on this status.
+These courses are included in the determination of the full- or part-time enrollment status for a term, financial aid disbursements are made based on this status, and these courses' grades count towards a student's grade point average calculation and satisfactory academic progress.
 Under certain circumstances the need to take College Skills courses may lengthen the time required to complete the student's program, thereby resulting in increased costs to a student.